-This year’s ‘World Town Planning Day’ marked the 71st celebration of planning and the way in which it can improve the lives of people and benefit society.
-So, where does the planning industry currently stand and what will be the role of planners, in changing the way in which we live, for the better.
+This year’s ‘World Town Planning Day’ marked the 72nd celebration of planning and the way in which it can improve the lives of people and benefit society.
+So, where does the planning industry currently stand?
+And what will be the role of planners, in changing the way in which we live, for the better.
 We look into just some of the important topics surrounding the question ‘How can planning save the world?’

 Designing for ‘the new normal’